CCMnet: A Software Package for Network Generation with Congruence Class Models: Probability Target Distribution on Congruence Classes

-Table~\ref{tab:net_prop} provides a listing of the probability distributions currently implemented for each topological- or covariate- based network property.
-An important advantage of the CCM framework is that the inclusion of additional probability distributions does not require any additional mathematical theory or a change in the underlying MCMC algorithm.
-Unlike adding a new network property, which requires the derivation of the congruence class cardinality ratio (Equation~\ref{eq:ratio}, new probability distributions over existing properties can be added by including code for calculating the probability mass function for the distribution.
-Consequently, the library of available distributions is expected to grow over time as new applications of CCMs arise.
+An important advantage of the CCM framework is that the inclusion of additional probability target distributions on congruence classes does not require any additional mathematical theory or a change in the underlying MCMC algorithm.
+Unlike adding a new network property, which requires the derivation of the congruence class cardinality ratio (Equation~\ref{eq:congruence_class_ratio}), new probability target distributions on congruence classes over existing properties can be added by including code for calculating the probability mass function and including details in an R configuration file.
+In this section, we provide specifications for existing target probability distributions as well as details on including additional distributions.